 Numerous scientific studies, dating all the way back to the 1940s, has been performed to determine what makes these cats so unique.
 Although the studies revealed a wealth of information, scientists discovered that calicos are not a specific breed of cats like previously thought.
 The calico cat can be a great companion and help with daily stress and anxiety.
 Patients usually consider this pet as an emotional support cat.

 1. The Appearance of a Calico ESA Cat

 Although Calico cats are not a specific breed, instead they are a color pattern that can occur in almost any type of domestic cat.
 Categorized by a particular color pattern, the combination of colors are randomly giving these cats their unique design.
 Three distinct colors must be present for a cat to be considered a calico:

 - Red-orange, peach or brown

-Within the world of calico cats there are three distinct types, dilute, tortoiseshell and classic calicos.
 Dilute calico cats are those with colors that are less intense or diluted while the classic calico has lots of white along with black, brown or orange hues and are often in equal parts of the three colors.
 Distinguishing the other calico patterns from tortoiseshell calicos is easy.
-True tortoiseshells, or torties, have no white markings or white of any kind on their bodies.
+True tortoiseshells, or tortoise, have no white markings or white of any kind on their bodies.
 Occasionally, you will find calicos that have distinct tabby or tiger stripes and unusually prominent black and ginger patches along the body.
 This color variation is common and the same rules apply if it is to be considered a calico cat.

 Because a calico cat cannot intentionally be bred and are born by chance, healthiness is determined by genetics and lifestyle alone.
 While a calico is generally healthy and hardy if born female, males are less likely to live as long.
 With less than 1percent of the calicos worldwide born male, male calicos are among the rarest in the world and often very expensive to purchase.